A Ceremony for Loved Ones Who Have Died, GGF 11/18

 - Part 3 is a silent group procession to the memorial garden, where we hand tie paper prayers in a special cherry tree.
 There is time for lingering and enjoying the beauty of the garden, and the beach is a 20-minute walk away for those with the time and energy.

 Suggested donation: $20 per person, $40 per family (donations will be divided between a donation to the temple and to the teachers).
-No one turned away.
+A sliding scale is available upon request to teachers, no one turned away.